gil0mendes/Initium/docs/initium-protocol.md

 	Padded to a 4 byte bondary.
 * _Dec_: Data contained in the note.
 Padded to a 4 byte boundary.

-For a LAOS image tag, the Name field is set to `"LAOS\0"`, the Type field is set to the identifier of the image tag type, and the Desc field contains the tag data.
+For a Initium image tag, the Name field is set to `"INITIUM\0"`, the Type field is set to the identifier of the image tag type, and the Desc field contains the tag data.

-The LAOS header file indluded with the LAOS boot loader defines macros for creating all image tag types that expand to an inline ASM code chunk that correctly defines the note section.
+The Initium header file included with the Initium boot loader defines macros for creating all image tag types that expand to an inline ASM code chunk that correctly defines the note section.

 The following image tag types are defined (given as "Name (type ID)"):

-### `LAOS_ITAG_IMAGE`(`0`)
+### `INITIUM_ITAG_IMAGE`(`0`)

 This image tag is the only tag that is required to be present in a kernel image.
 All other tags are optional.
-It is used to identify the image as a LAOS kernel.
+It is used to identify the image as a Initium kernel.
-There must only be one `LAOS_ITAG_IMAGE` tag a kernel image.
+There must only be one `INITIUM_ITAG_IMAGE` tag a kernel image.

 	Typedef struct laos_itag_image
 	{